Rule Against Perpetuities: Powers of Appointment, Saving Clause

 To determine whether a testamentary power or special power violates the rule, some courts use a so-called second-look doctrine, where the courts will consider the actual facts pertaining to the exercise of the appointment to see if it violates the rule.
 If it is clear from the facts that the rule will not be violated, then the power is not void even if it would be void based solely on the text creating the appointment.

 If a future interest violates the rule against perpetuities, then the property interest reverts to the donor of the interest or to his estate, which usually does not serve the purpose of the creating instrument.
-To prevent this, almost all wills and trust documents, especially those drafted by attorneys (both to carry out the intentions of the testator and to prevent malpractice claims against them), have a saving clause, which stipulates that if there is a possibility that a trust will not terminate within the perpetuities period, then the trust will terminate 21 years after the death of the last beneficiary living when the trust was created and that all trust property will be distributed to the income and principal beneficiaries in the same proportion as was stipulated in the trust document.
+To prevent this, almost all wills and trust documents, especially those drafted by attorneys (both to carry out the testator's intentions and to prevent malpractice claims against them), have a saving clause, stipulating that if there is a possibility that a trust will not terminate within the perpetuities period, then the trust will terminate 21 years after the death of the last beneficiary living when the trust was created and that all trust property will be distributed to the income and principal beneficiaries in the same proportion as was stipulated in the trust document.

 Sometimes the court itself, under the cy pres doctrine, will add the saving clause to reform the document so as to carry out the donor's intent as near as possible but without violating the Perpetuities Rule.

-Example — Saving Clause from the will of Elvis A. Presley
+Example: Saving Clause from the will of Elvis A. Presley

 Law Against Perpetuities